 If you reside in Delhi NCR and yet, are unaware of this gem, well, it is not too late now.
 Are you wondering what is so special about it?
 Then read on!

-P had visited the Mughal Garden earlier & had been wowed by its grandiosity.
-A visit to this Garden was a fitting gift for N who is also an anthophile.
-The Garden can be visited during Udyanotsav held every year between February to March.
+P had visited the Amrit Udyan earlier (when it was called Mughal Garden) & had been wowed by its grandiosity.
+A visit to this Udyan was a fitting gift for N who is also an anthophile.

 Do note that you may not get tickets for the immediate dates.
-(Considering the current pandemic, the Udyanotsav 2021 dates have not been announced.)

 The architecture had fascinated us.
 This time, we were ready to be mesmerized by nature.
 The day we visited; the heavens had opened.
 We kept hoping rain would not play spoilsport & luckily, it did not.
-A light drizzle continued throughout our visit but nothing that could dampen our sightseeing.

 What is a Mughal Garden?